 For healthy bones and teeth, women need to eat a variety of calcium-rich foods every day.
 Calcium keeps bones strong and helps to reduce the risk for osteoporosis, a bone disease in which the bones become weak and break easily.
-Some calcium-rich foods include low-fat or fat-free milk, yogurt and cheese, sardines, tofu (if made with calcium sulfate) and calcium-fortified foods including juices and cereals.
+Some calcium-rich foods include low-fat or fat-free milk, yogurt and cheese, sardines, tofu (if made with calcium sulfate) and calcium-fortified foods including plant-based milk alternatives, juices and cereals.
 Adequate amounts of vitamin D also are important, and the need for both calcium and vitamin D increases as women get older.
 Good sources of vitamin D include fatty fish, such as salmon, eggs and fortified foods and beverages, such as milk, plant-based milk alternatives, some yogurts and juices.

-To keep weight in check at any age, women should avoid excess calories from added sugars, saturated fat and alcohol.
+Women should avoid excess added sugars, saturated fat and alcohol.

 - Limit alcohol intake to one drink per day, if you choose to drink and are of legal age.
 One drink is equal to 12 ounces of beer, 5 ounces of wine or 1.5 ounces of liquor.
 Women who are pregnant should avoid consuming alcohol altogether.

 Balancing Calories with Activity

 Since women typically have less muscle, more body fat and are smaller than men, they need fewer calories to maintain a healthy body weight and activity level.
 Women who are more physically active may require more calories.

 Physical activity is an important part of a woman's health.
-Regular activity helps with weight control, muscle strength and stress management.
+Regular activity helps with muscle strength, balance, flexibility and stress management.